Karen L. Schiltz, PhD

 Pediatric and Young Adult Neuropsychologist

-Clinical Director, Golden State Neuropsychology
+Clinical Director and Founder, Golden State Neuropsychology

 Clinical Professor (Voluntary), Department of Psychiatry and Biobehavioral Sciences